33b5e5/33b5e5.github.io/_posts/2017-07-17-secure-dns.md

 <hr>

-*Here's an optional modification to have the Pi-hole blackhole bad hosts to ```0.0.0.0``` instead of its default LAN IP.
-Using ```0.0.0.0``` is quicker and more reliable.
-In my experience, using the LAN IP was caused clients to have slow load times at news.google.com and other sites.*
+Here's an optional modification to have the Pi-hole blackhole bad hosts to ```0.0.0.0``` instead of its default LAN IP.
+Using ```0.0.0.0``` was quicker and more reliable; the LAN IP caused clients to experience slow load times at news.google.com and other sites.

 <pre><code class="bash">sudo vi /opt/pihole/gravity.sh</code></pre>

-Look for the function "gravity_hostFormat()" (currently at line 302), and modify it like:
+Search for the function "gravity_hostFormat()" (currently at line 302), and modify it like:

 <pre><code class="bash"># Only IPv4
 # First line is the original, second line is modified to use 0.0.0.0 for blocking.